 1.5 What are the costs of civil court proceedings in Sweden?
 Who bears these costs?
+Are there any rules on costs budgeting?

-The parties are not responsible for the court's costs, save for the application fee of approximately €50, which must be paid by the claimant when submitting the claim form.
+The parties are not responsible for the court's costs, save for the application fee of approximately $\notin$ 50, which must be paid by the claimant.
 As a general rule, Sweden applies the costs in the cause rule in civil proceedings.
 However, there are exceptions, e.g. if the winning party has litigated negligently or brought an action which is unnecessary.
-As regards expedited claims, there are amount restrictions capping the parties' claims in costs.
+There are no rules on costs budgeting in Sweden.